Our gay city guide to Chisinau with tips on the gay scene, activities, cool restaurants, accommodation, and how to stay safe.

 Chisinau is itself a city with lots of bland Soviet-style buildings.
 There is no gay scene here nor any obvious queer bars/clubs.
 In relation to tourist sites, there are a few green spots worth checking out, in particular, the Lacul Valea Morilor.
 Also, the central park around the Stefan cel Mare statue always has something going on.
 But be warned, this is quite a strange city: whilst we felt totally safe here, it feels eerie at night due to the lack of street lighting.
 In the evening when it gets dark, Chisinau feels like some weird ghost town and we often had to use our iPhone torchlight to light our way!

-In this gay guide to Chisinau, we've set out the best gay-friendly hotels to stay, gay friendly places to go out, restaurants, things to do and more.
+In this gay guide to Chisinau, we've set out the best gay-friendly hotels to stay, gay friendly places to go out, restaurants, things to do, and more.
+Be sure to check out our detailed Moldova gay country guide for more inspiration.

 Flying to Chisinau soon?